Oneflow-Inc/oneflow-documentation/en/docs/parallelism/03_consistent_tensor.md

 In the two consoles, separately import `oneflow` and create `x`.

 `flow.placement("cuda", {0:[0,1]})` declears the devices to place the physical tensors.
 - `"cuda"` means "on GPU".
 The second parameter of - `placement` is a dictionary.
 Its `key` is the index of machine, and its `value` is the index of the graphic cards.
-Therefore, `{0:[0,1]}` means that consistent tensor is on the 0th, 1st graphic cards of the 0th machine.
+Therefore, `{0:[0,1]}` means that the consistent tensor is on the 0th, 1st graphic cards of the 0th machine.

 === "Terminal 0"
     ```python